Transfer Degrees Overview

 • Cooperative Work Experience: No more than fifteen (15) credits/units may be applied to an associate degree.

-• Course Challenge: Students may use credits/units earned from successful course challenges toward their degree or certificate, but the credits/units will not meet the academic residency requirements.
+• Course Challenge: Students may use credits/units earned from successful course challenges toward their degree or certificate, but the credits/units will not meet the Academic Residency requirements.

 • World Language: Five (5) credits/units maximum in 100-level world language can be used to fulfill Humanities distribution requirements.
 Additional 100-level world language coursework can be used to meet Specified or General Elective requirements.